patbenatar/jquery-nested_attributes/README.md

   beforeDestroy: false,          // Function.
 Callback before destroying an item
   afterDestroy: false,           // Function.
 Callback after destroying an item
   destroySelector: '.destroy',   // Pass in a custom selector of an element in each item that will destroy that item when clicked
-  deepClone: true,               // Do you want jQuery to deep clone the element?
+  deepClone: true                // Do you want jQuery to deep clone the element?
 Deep clones preserve events.
 Undesirable when using BackBone views for each element.
 }
 ```